 Have you ever wanted to write a novel?
 I have.
-I have wanted to write a novel since I was a teenager.
+I’ve wanted to write a novel since I was a teenager.
 It has been a long term goal, over twenty years in the making.
 In November 2013, I finally did it with the help of NaNoWriMo.

-I have written plays, I have written film scripts, I have written poems and I have started writing a novel before, but I have never come this close to actually writing a decent amount of plot towards a novel, until now.
+I have written plays, I have written short film scripts, I have written poems and I did start writing a novel before, but I have never come this close to actually writing a decent amount of plot towards a novel, until now.
 Yesterday (27 November 2013), at 6.30pm, I became a NaNoWriMo winner!

 If you have a novel bursting to come out of your imagination, you too can be a NaNoWriMo winner – its coming up again this November.

 What is NaNoWriMo?

 NaNoWriMo is an acronym for National Novel Writing Month (a 501(c)(3) nonprofit).
 It promotes a fun way in which to write a 50,000 word novel in thirty days during the month of November.
 Established in 1999, NaNoWriMo now has over a quarter of a million active participants from all over the world.